rkuma183/wilsonmar.github.io/_posts/2016-05-19-jenkins-setup.md

 who invented Hudson/Jenkins.
 Hear him speak at <a target="_blank" href="https://www.youtube.com/watch?v=0nG4xGYvAa0"> this Oct, 2014 meetup about Workflow</a>.

 Cloudbees sells Nectar, a supported and enhanced on-premise version of Jenkins that automatically scales on VMWare virtual machines.
+Cloudbees has a professional certification exam on this product.

 <a name="AmazonInstall"></a>